tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 into a [wide variety](http://allthingsopen.org/schedule/) of open source technologies.
-Some of which was applicable to the work I was doing, and some of which was more geared towards inspiration, new ideas, and learning about technologies that I could be working in or at least should be aware of.
+Some of which was applicable to the work I was doing, and some of which was more geared towards inspiration, new ideas, and learning about technologies that I could utilize or at least should be aware of.
 This year I attended with a similar perspective, but also with my employer (red) hat ([and shoes](https://twitter.com/Savas_Labs/status/656108971175116801)) on.